Updated on July 22, 2016.

 Stay in at night

-Going out to bars and clubs will force your account balance to go down faster than a Swiss cheese boat.
-Without anything to show for it in the morning.
-Keep your travel goals in mind and invite your friends over for, eep, game night.
-Or potlucks.
-Or DVD screenings.
-Or knitting parties.
+Going out to bars and clubs will force your account balance to go down faster than a Swiss cheese boat…with only a headache to show for it in the morning.
+Keep your travel goals in mind and invite your friends over for drinks.
+That $8 bottle of wine would have cost $25 at the bar!

-Bonus tip on how to save money: keep your distance for people not saving for a RTW trip
+Bonus tip on how to save money: keep your distance from financially irresponsible people!